About Us

 ABOUT INDIGENOUS TOURS WA

-Once a year the Wadjuk would travel along the waterway we know as Derbal Yarrigan (Swan River) and meet at Walyalup (Fremantle) to celebrate the country and waterway they cared for.
+Perth’s original people, the Wadjuk, lived within an approximate 50km radius of Kings Park.
+Wadjuk means “The guardians of the link between the land and the sea” — this link being the beautiful Swan River.
+Once a year the Wadjuk would travel along the waterway we know as Derbal Yarrigan (Swan River) and meet at Walyalup (Fremantle) to celebrate the Country and waterway they cared for.
+The Wadjuk had plenty of bush tucker to eat, many stories to tell and a Dreaming that still continues today.

 Indigenous Tours WA was created as a trading name for The Nannup Family Trust, an enterprise established in 2004 for the benefit of Indigenous Culture & Heritage.
 The Nannup Family possess a connection to Wadjuk country dating back thousands of years and has a passion for sharing and promoting Indigenous Heritage and keeping our culture alive in the Perth Metropolitan area.